Queen of Mean (song)

 "Queen of Mean" is a song by Sarah Jeffery in her role of Princess Audrey from the Descendants 3 film and its soundtrack.
 The song was released on August 2, 2019, along with the album.
 The song has reached No. 49 on the Billboard Hot 100 chart.
 The song has also peaked at No. 57 on the Canadian Hot 100, and No. 89 on the UK Singles Chart.
-The official CLOUDxCITY remix was released on October 13, 2019.
+The official Death Grips remix was released on October 13, 2019, exclusively to SoundCloud.

 Commercial performance

 The song debuted at number 67 on the Billboard Hot 100 chart becoming Jeffery's first entry on the chart and one of the highest-charting songs from the Descendants franchise as well as the highest charting solo song from any of the films.
 In its second week, the song jumped to number forty nine on the chart becoming the second highest-charting song from any Descendants film behind “Rotten To The Core”.
 The song spent eight consecutive weeks on the Billboard Hot 100 becoming the longest charting Descendants song.